HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 No one ever complained about a fast website, but a slow-loading and sluggish website quickly frustrates users.
 Website speed and overall performance directly impact user experience and the success of a website.
 Moreover, if a website is slow, it becomes less accessible to users, which is against the fundamental goal of the web — to provide universal access to the universe of information.

 In recent years, Core Web Vitals performance metrics have improved, showing positive trends across many performance metrics.
 However, some inconsistencies can be observed.
-For example, the gap between high-end and low-end devices is widening, especially in mobile web performance, as highlighted in Alex Russell’s research in <a hreflang="en" href="https://infrequently.org/2024/01/performance-inequality-gap-2024/">The Performance Inequality Gap</a>.
+For example, the gap between high-end and low-end devices is widening, especially in mobile web performance, as highlighted in Alex Russell's research in <a hreflang="en" href="https://infrequently.org/2024/01/performance-inequality-gap-2024/">The Performance Inequality Gap</a>.
 Web performance is tied to what devices and networks people can afford.
 Fortunately, more developers are aware of these challenges and are actively working to improve performance.

 In the performance chapter, we focus on Core Web Vitals, as they are key user-centric metrics for assessing web performance.
 However, we also analyze the web performance from a broader perspective: loading, interactivity, and visual stability, adding supportive metrics like First Contentful Paint.
 This allows us to explore other performance and user experience-related metrics to get a more comprehensive picture of how websites performed in 2024\.

-What’s new this year?
+What's new this year?

 * <a hreflang="en" href="https://web.dev/blog/inp-cwv-march-12">Interaction to Next Paint (INP) has officially replaced First Input Delay (FID)</a> as part of Core Web Vitals.
 INP helps to evaluate overall interactivity performance more accurately.
 * <a hreflang="en" href="https://developer.chrome.com/docs/web-platform/long-animation-frames">Long Animation Frames (LoAF)</a> data is available for the first time, providing new insights into the reasons for poor INP.